RE2-M/cw-crafting/readme.md

 ### ❗❗ YOU CAN NOT SPAWN BLUEPRINT ITEMS WITH /giveitem OR ANY MENU!
 SEE COMMANDS ❗❗

-Cw-crafting now supports QBOX, OX-core,QB-core and (possibly) ESX (as long as you use OX inventory) CW-rep is required for skill/rep use with OX and ESX
+Cw-crafting now supports QBOX, OX-core,QB-core,RSG-core(REDM) and (possibly) ESX (as long as you use OX inventory) CW-rep is required for skill/rep use with OX and ESX

 ### THIS SCRIPT REQUIRES YOU TO READ THIS README AND GO THROUGH THE CONFIG.
 READ THROUGH IT WELL BEFORE YOU ASK QUESTIONS 🐱‍🐉